Action & Adventure

 The kayaking season usually runs from April through October, but check individual providers for details

 An ancient glacial lake less than four hours from Tokyo and about 20 kilometers north of the city of Nagano, Lake Nojiri is buttressed by a number of mountains.
 The area boasts an international resort feel, due in part to the lake's development in the 1920s by a Canadian missionary.
-The Shinetsu Shizenkyo Activity Center runs half- and one-day kayaking tours of the lake.
+The Shinetsu Shizenkyo Activity Center runs half-day and full-day kayaking tours of the lake.

 Based in Hakuba, the Evergreen Outdoor Center offers half-day kayaking on the incredibly pure Lake Aoki at the foot of the Northern Alps in Omachi.
 Another option is signing up for a full-day adventure pack combining kayaking with a half-day of mountain biking or their popular canyoning excursion.

-The firm also provides one and two-day kayaking tours on the nearby Sai River, which has its source in the Northern Alps.
-The Sai River features gentle class one to two rapids, suitable for beginners.
+The firm also provides one and two-day kayaking tours on the nearby Sai River, which flows from the Northern Alps.
+The Sai River features gentle class one and two rapids suitable for beginners.